How the Federal Reserve affects HELOCs and home equity loans

 When the Fed changes the federal funds rate, the interest rate banks charge each other for overnight loans to meet reserve requirements, it affects other benchmarks — such as the prime rate, the interest lenders charge their largest, most favored clients.
 The prime usually runs 3 percentage points higher than the fed funds rate.
 When the fed fund rate moves, the prime rate moves up or down in tandem.
 Many lenders directly tie the rates on HELOCs and home equity loans to the prime rate — often adding extra percentage points onto them — for the ultimate rate you, the borrower, pay.

 The Federal Reserve is finally beginning to slash rates (see box), which means that HELOCs could move lower in the short term.
 But they’ve had a bumpy ride: In November 2023, the average HELOC interest rate eclipsed 10 percent — the highest HELOC rate in over 20 years, according to Bankrate’s national survey of lenders.
 They dipped back down into the single digits with the new year, though.
-And, along with home equity loans, they’re forecast to retreat further in 2024.
+Since the end of September, HELOCs have been trading below 9 percent and, along with home equity loans, they’re forecast to retreat further in 2024.

 What home equity borrowers should know about the Fed